stepperman/portfolio/src/assets/md/saplingandflint.md

 ### Boss fight?

-I'm just grasping at straws here because I want more content in this, but I also made the boss fight!
-This used two (2!) state machines, provided by Timo Heijne (Epic), the main state machine, which checks for distance, attacking phases, and dizzy states, handles well... the main states.
+Something I also did at the end of the project was make the boss fight This used two (2!) state machines, the main state machine, which checks for distance, attacking phases, and dizzy states, handles well... the main states.
 The secondary state machine handles all... secondary states, as the name implies.
 These are the attack states, handled by the main state machine.
 These are the attacks the boss can execute while in this phase.
 Which are only